ascynx-betas/botcynx-js/readme.md

-## based on reconlx's djs-base-handler
-## Cat bot is a discord bot coded by Ascynx#2020 in JavaScript
+## Cat bot is a bot created by Ascynx#2020 in Javascript
-## it is based on reconlx's djs-base-handler
+the handler used for this project is based on https://github.com/reconlx/djs-base-handler

-currently the bot has the available commands
+## currently the bot has the following commands

-/addconfig which allows server admins to add roles to the configuration

-/delconfig which allows server admins to remove roles from the configuration

-/checkconfig which allows to see the configuration of the bot on the current guild

-/echo a commands that allows to speak through the bot

-/ping which allows the user to see the current ping of the bot

-/info the command you just used, which allows to get the informations on the bot
+# moderation

-/role allows a user to add / remove a role from someone (limited to the user's permissions / the bot's permissions)
+/role allows to add a role to the user selected
+# hypixel api

+/hyinfo can be used to get informations on a player /stalk allows to see what the target is currently playing
+# ticket

+/setupticket can be used to setup a ticket system in a channel /ticket can be used to execute commands in a ticket thread or on a ticket channel
+# config

+/setconfig can be used to add informations to the configuration of the current guild /delconfig can be used to remove configuration in the current guild /dev can be used to execute indev / private commands /checkconfig can be used to see the configuration of the current guild
+# context menu commands

+User - getAvatar returns the user's avatar in an embed